Zi-SH/Dalamud-Repo/README.md

 A collection of third-party Dalamud Repositories, merged into a single file for easy browsing.

-The list will check every 30 minutes for updates, and automatically push any updates found.
+This list is automatically updated:
+- Every 30 minutes `ffxiv_custom_repo.json` will refresh changes to individual plugins
+- Every 10 minutes outdated plugins will be checked for updates
+- Every day invalid (broken) plugin downloads will be rechecked

 Special thanks to Akurosia, who originally pioneered this [idea](https://github.com/Akurosia/MyCustomDalamudPluginRepoCollection).